Wallis Professor of Mathematics

 Radcliffe Observatory Quarter

-I am the Director (and a founding member) of the Oxford Man Institute of Quantitative Finance, and the Wallis Professor of Mathematics; previously I was the Director of the Wales Institute of Mathematical and Computational Sciences (WIMCS; 2008-2011).
+I am the Wallis Professor of Mathematics; I was a founding member (2007) of, and then Director (2011-2015) of, the Oxford Man Institute of Quantitative Finance; I was the Director of the Wales Institute of Mathematical and Computational Sciences (WIMCS; 2008-2011).
 I came to Oxford in 2000 having previously been Professor of Mathematics at Imperial College London (1993-2000), and before that I held the Colin Maclaurin Chair at Edinburgh (1985-93).

 My long-term research interests are all focused on Rough Paths, Stochastic Analysis, and applications - particularly to Finance and more generally to the summarsing of large complex data.
 That is to say I am interested in developing mathematical tools that can be used to effectively model and describe high dimensional systems that exhibit randomness.
 This involves me in a wide range of problems from pure mathematical ones to questions of efficient numerical calculation.